 - 1 lemon, cut into wedges

-- 1 packet cha lua / Vietnamese ham (500 gm), cut into thin strips
+- 200 gm cha lua / Vietnamese ham cut into thin strips

 - 4 fried bread sticks / dau chao quay / youtiao

-Allow the pot to return to the boil and cook for a 5 minutes.
+- Allow the pot to return to the boil and cook for 5 minutes.
 Skim off any impurities that form on the surface.

-Add the salt, pepper, sugar, star anise, onion, dried shrimp and fried shallots.
-Simmer the partially covered pot for 50 minutes on medium low heat.
+- Add the remaining soup ingredients, other than the fish sauce.
+Simmer partially covered for 50 minutes on medium low heat.

-After 50 minutes take out the meat and check if it is cooked.
+- After 50 minutes remove the meat and check if it is cooked.
 If no, put the meat back into the pot until done.
 If yes, then wash the meat under cold water.
 Place a damp paper kitchen towel over the top and allow to cool before cutting into thin strips.

 Prepare the Noodles

-Put the noodles in a large bowl with a piece of damp paper kitchen towel over it.
+- Put the noodles in a large bowl with a piece of damp paper towel over it.
 Heat the noodles in the microwave for roughly 5 minutes or until soft.

-Check the noodles are warmed through and then pour enough boiling water to cover them.
-Loosen the noodles up with chopsticks and then strain.
+- Check the noodles are warmed through then pour enough boiling water to cover them.
+Loosen the noodles up with chopsticks then strain.

 Prepare the Noodle Bowls